Kristen A. Matteson, MD, MPHSpecialties:

 Baystate Medical Center

-Kristen A. Matteson, MD, MPH’s research and clinical interests include women’s health, quality of life assessment for women with benign gynecologic conditions, and research education.
+Kristen A. Matteson, MD, MPH, is director of the Division of Research for the Department of Obstetrics and Gynecology at The Warren Alpert Medical School of Brown University and Women & Infants Hospital.
+Her research and clinical interests include women’s health, quality of life assessment for women with benign gynecologic conditions, and research education.
 She came to Women & Infants Hospital and The Warren Alpert Medical School of Brown University in 2004 as a fellow in the Clinical Trials and Epidemiology (T32) program, which she completed along with a master’s degree in public health in 2006 at Brown University.

 After completing this fellowship, Dr. Matteson was selected as a Women’s Reproductive Health Research Scholar (WRHR - K12) and subsequently completed a K23 career development award from NICHD.